croct-tech/plug-js/docs/quick-start.md

 After the page loads, you should notice an indication on the playground tab that you have an unseen notification.
-Switching back to the playground tab, you should see a notification saying _"Connection established"_ that indicates the playground is now connected to the CodePen.
+Switching back to the playground tab, you should see a notification saying _"Connection established"_ that indicates the playground is now connected to the CodePen editor.

 > In real cases, you will use an API key to connect to your production application.
 You can also use a development URL,
 > such as `https://testing.myapp.com` or `https://localhost/myapp`.